samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 If your mobile application can work with your backend servers, your app is likely more secure.
 The client secret can be stored in the backend server.
 You use one of the following options to do the initial authentication and permission grant depending on your preference:

-- Use [Authorization Code method](/sami/sami-documentation/authentication.html#authorization-code-method) like the [web application] (#web-application) above.
-In this way, the mobile app acts like the frontend of the web application.
+- Use the [Authorization Code method](/sami/sami-documentation/authentication.html#authorization-code-method) like the [web application](#web-application) above.
+In this way, the mobile app acts like the frontend of a web application.
 - Use the [Implicit method](/sami/sami-documentation/authentication.html#implicit-method) as the [above mobile app](#mobile-application-without-backend-servers) that does not have backend servers to depend on.

-After an user grants the permission to your mobile app on UI during one of the above authentication workflows, the backend server of the app can use the [Client Credentials method](/sami/sami-documentation/authentication.html#client-credentials-method) to get access tokens to perform API calls without users's futher interactions just like what the above (web app)[#obtain-an-access-token-without-users-further-interaction] does.
+After an user grants the permission to your mobile app on UI during one of the above authentication workflows, the backend server of the app can use the [Client Credentials method](/sami/sami-documentation/authentication.html#client-credentials-method) to get access tokens to perform API calls without user's futher interactions just like the above [web app](#obtain-an-access-token-without-users-further-interaction) does.

-[1]: /sami/demos-tools/your-first-application.html#initial-setup "Initial setup to use sample apps"
-[2]: /sami/demos-tools/your-first-application.html#create-an-application "Create an application"
-[3]: /sami/demos-tools/your-first-application.html#connect-a-device "Connect a device"
-[4]: /sami/demos-tools/your-first-application.html#use-the-api-console "Use the API Console"